maelchiotti/GTagger/README.md

 ![Screenshot of the main window](docs/gtagger.png)

-It uses [wrap-genius](https://github.com/fedecalendino/wrap-genius) to find the track's Genius ID based on its title and artist, and [LyricsGenius](https://github.com/johnwmillr/LyricsGenius) to fetch the lyrics automatically.
+It uses [wrap-genius](https://github.com/fedecalendino/wrap-genius) to find the track and its lyrics based on its title and artist.

-## Disclaimer

-GTagger is a work in progress, so it lacks functionnalities and it may be buggy.
-To avoid any issue with your files, please backup them first.
+To avoid any issue with your files, please backup them before using GTagger.

 ## Usage